01 March 1883, Water from the Vaal River supplied to town houses.

 The last of her publications issued by the museum was a Preliminary check list of the flowering plants and ferns of Griqualand West (Cambridge, 1946, 381p).
 This excellent guide to the plants of the region was based on some 30 years of field work and included notes, based on living plants, relating to localities, habitats, flowering season and the names of collectors.
 Most of the identifications were done by Mrs H.M.L.
 Bolus and her staff at the Bolus Herbarium, University of Cape Town.
 Wilman continued to send plants to the herbarium until two years before her death.

-She was an ardent gardener and in addition to the museum garden planted a rock garden some 400 meters in length along one boundary of Kimberley‘s Public Gardens.
+She was an ardent gardener and in addition to the museum garden planted a rock garden some 400 metres in length along one boundary of Kimberley‘s Public Gardens.
 She exchanged plants and seed with botanists in several other countries, for example, she introduced the mesquite tree (Prosopis juliflora) to South Africa and distributed great quantities of grass seed, both for pasturage and for soil restoration, to Mexico, the United States, South America and St Helena.
 A strain of Eragrostis curcula that she sent to the United States was particularly successful there and came to be known as “Wilman’s lovegrass”.
 When she retired the museum herbarium contained about 7000 sheets.
 The plant species Watsonia wilmaniae, Stapelia wilmaniae, Ruschia wilmaniae, Hereroa wilmaniae, Euphorbia wilmaniae and Eragrostis wilmaniae were named in her honour, as was the South African marine mollusc Siliquaria wilmanae.

 In 1898 Wilman became a member of the South African Philosophical Society and remained a member (later a life member) of its successor, the Royal Society of South Africa.
 In 1903 she became a member (later a life member) of the South African Association for the Advancement of Science and was elected on its council in 1918.